 As per Section 4.46 b) site plan control is to apply to MMPF.
-The subject lands do currently have an approved site plan and associated site plan agreement in place from
+The subject lands do currently have an approved site plan and associated site plan agreement in place starting in 2006 with subsequent amendments in 2009 and 2010.

-2011.
 As noted above the applicant does have a prospective purchaser for the property and will be proceeding with licensing, if approved.
 Once the formal licensing process is started the applicant should initiate the site plan amendment process.
-At that time issues such as fencing, lighting, buffering, landscaping and location of ventilation equipment will be incorporated as part of the amending agreement along with consultation with surrounding landowners, if applicable.
+At that time issues such as fencing, lighting, buffering, landscaping and location of ventilation equipment will be incorporated as part of the amending agreement along with consultation with surrounding land owners.

-It has been established as standard practice that the site plan approval or amendment process for MMPFs will require a minimum security deposit of 50% of the total cost of the odour control system and lighting control along with any other requirement directly related to the establishment of the MMPF.
+It has also been established as standard practice that the site plan approval or amendment process for MMPFs will require a minimum security deposit of 50% of the total cost of the odour control system and lighting control along with any other requirement directly related to the establishment of the MMPF.